aksrao/Python-for-devops/README.md

 # Python-for-devops
-# This repository is made to pratice python, which will be usefull for a devops enginner.
+# This repository is made to practice python, which will be usefull for a devops enginner.

 Day1 - OS-Module